cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 #### Using services

-All pods should be part of the services.
+All pods should be part of services.

 Reason: